redox-os/book/src/ch05-08-example.md

 The complete source for this example can be found at [redox-os/vec_scheme_example](https://gitlab.redox-os.org/redox-os/vec_scheme_example).

+> TODO the example has not been saved to the repo

 ## Setup

 In order to build and run this example in a Redox environment, you'll need to